MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-settings.md

 | nextMajorSchedule | CRON schedule for when NextMajor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | nextMinorSchedule | CRON schedule for when NextMinor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | currentSchedule | CRON schedule for when Current workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
+| runs-on | Specifies which github runner will be used for all jobs in all workflows (except the Update AL-Go System Files workflow).
+The default is to use the GitHub hosted runner Windows-latest.
+You can specify a special GitHub Runner for the build job using the GitHubRunner setting.
+Read [this](SelfHostedGitHubRunner.md) for more information.
 | githubRunner | Specifies which github runner will be used for the pipeline, which is the most time consuming task.
 Currently, you cannot change which runner is used for all the house-keeping tasks.
 These will always be run on the default github hosted runner: windows-latest.
 Read [this](algo-setup-github-runner-performance.md) for more information.

 ## Advanced settings